carpentries-incubator/docker-introduction/_episodes/05b-advanced-containers.md

 > that does only sums, but you need an interactive shell to examine
 > the container:
 > ~~~
-> $ docker run -ti alpine-sum:v2 /bin/sh
+> $ docker run -it alpine-sum:v2 /bin/sh
 > ~~~
 > {: .language-bash}
 > will yield